Enhancing long-range order in disordered two-band s-wave superconductors: Abstract

 \section{Abstract}

-We investigate the effects of disorder in a simple model of a hybridized two-dimensional two-band s-wave superconductor.
-We take into account the situations in which these bands are formed by electronic orbitals with angular momentum such that the hybridization $V(\mathbf{k})$ among them is antisymmetric, under inversion symmetry.
-The impurity potential is given by an independent random variable $W$ which controls the strength of the on-site disorder.
-We find that while the random disorder acts in detriment of superconductivity, hybridization proceeds favoring superconductivity.
-This shows that hybridization, which may be induced by pressure or doping, plays an important hole in two-band models of superconductivity, making them eligible candidates to describe real materials.
-We also find that in moderate and strong disorder, the system is broken into islands, with correlated local order parameters.
+We investigate the effects of disorder in a hybridized two-dimensional two-band s-wave superconductor model.
+The situation in which electronic orbitals form these bands with angular momentum such that the hybridization $V_{i,j}$ among them is antisymmetric, under inversion symmetry, was taken into account.
+The on-site disorder is given by a random impurity potential $W$.
+We find that while the random disorder acts to the detriment of superconductivity, hybridization proceeds favoring it.
+Accordingly, hybridization plays an important role in two-band models of superconductivity, in order to hold the long-range order against the increase of disorder.
+This makes the present model eligible to describe real materials, since the hybridization may be induced by pressure or doping.
+In addition, the regime from moderate to strong disorder, reveals that the system is broken into superconductor islands with correlated local order parameters.
 These correlations persist to distances of several order lattice spacing which corresponds to the size of the SC-Islands.